Last Updated on May 17, 2023 by Matt

 - better performance on wet, slippery, or muddy terrain

-That means go with normal or slightly increased tire pressure for most situations.
+That means going with normal or slightly increased tire pressure for most situations.

 How to check the tire pressure on my electric scooter?